 Whether they are servers, cooks, dishwashers, cleaners, receptionists, or others, they often struggle with limited income and assets, lack of insurance, and an absence of the resources their families need.
 In our area, many face a seasonal work cycle, with a long winter of reduced work and pay.
 Unexpected medical expenses, auto breakdown, or a lapsed rent payment can spell crisis, even homelessness or job loss, for them.
 Until now, they were not being served by any specific organization.

-Our support may include financial aid for urgent needs, access to health care, connection to community resources, mentoring, counseling, and other measures to meet individual needs.
+Our support may include financial aid for urgent needs, access to health care, connection to community resources, mentoring, and other measures to meet individual needs.
 All of our services are offered with no strings attached.

 HOW WE WORK

 CDAIDE works exclusively through referral from managers, owners, co-workers, and others.
 Individuals cannot self-refer for our services.
 Our target area is greater Coeur d'Alene, ID, including Hayden and Post Falls.